nicholaswang2000/Spongebobify/README.md

 ### Learn

-Chrome extensions can be developed by anyone with Javascript knowledge!
+Chrome extensions can be developed by anyone with Javascript knowledge.
 Hit me up if you have questions regarding Chrome extension development at nicholaswang2000@gmail.com.
 Feel free to use this code as a starting point for your project.
 That being said, please don't rip off the code.

 ---